 Weeks before his first birthday, Victor’s parents noticed he might be falling developmentally behind his peers.

 Victor would not react when his name was called, hit his head against a wall when he was angry and was slow to start speaking.
-At nearly 1, he had not yet said a single word.

 His parents knew he needed help to prevent him from falling further behind.